 \section{Conclusions}

 This work validates the combined modelling of second- and third-order shear statistics, showing that its accuracy is well-suited for a KiDS-1000 analysis.
-Our second-order shear statistic of choice is the $E_n$-modes of the COSEBIs \citep{Schneider2010}, and the third-order statistic is $\MapMapMap$ \citep{Schneider:2005}.
-In particular, we incorporate intrinsic alignment modelling based on the non-linear alignment model of \cite{Bridle2007} and validate its accuracy against simulations infused with IA effects.
-This test is also interesting for other simulation-based analyses for which IA can not be modelled analytically.
-We incorporate the impact of the baryonic feedback process by measuring a response function using the Magneticum simulations.
+Our second-order shear statistic of choice is the $E_n$-modes of the COSEBIs \citep{Schneider2010} and the third-order statistic is $\MapMapMap$ \citep{Schneider:2005}.
+In particular, we incorporated intrinsic alignment modelling based on the non-linear alignment model of \cite{Bridle2007} and validated its accuracy against simulations infused with IA effects.
+This test is also interesting for other simulation-based analyses for which IA cannot be modelled analytically.
+We incorporated the impact of the baryonic feedback process by measuring a response function using the Magneticum simulations.
 Since the amplitude of this response function has no physical meaning, it is considered a nuisance parameter, which does not bias our cosmological parameter predictions.